cvmiller/blue_board/README.md

 Python is the world's most popular computer programming language.
 There are hundreds of thousands of programs written in Python.
 The **Blue Board** will get you started on learning Python, and making computers do what you want, rather than being limited to what a program does.

+### Add by Don for test purposes only.
+This heading is everything, and can be deleted.